+The AIS transceiver has detected a system error.
+The likely causes of this are detailed in the troubleshooting guide in section 9.
+Diagnostic messages displayed in proAIS2 may also help troubleshoot the cause of the error

+Blue indicator

+When silent mode is activated using the optional silent mode switch the blue indicator is illuminated to show that the transmitter is disabled.

+Amber indicator

-00 0 Red indicator The AIS transceiver has detected a system error.
-The likely causes of this are detailed in the troubleshooting guide in section Section 9.
-Diagnostic messages displayed in proAIS2 may also help troubleshoot the cause of the error.
-000 Blue indicator When silent mode is activated using the optional silent mode switch the blue indicator is illuminated to show that the transmitter is disabled. ○ Amber indicator The AIS transceiver is in 'transmit timeout' mode.
-This can be for a number of reasons: The unit has only recently been powered on and is obtaining a position fix prior to transmitting its first vessel information report.
-(This process can take several minutes.)
-Position fix has been lost.
-The AIS transceiver will attempt to regain position fix for 30 minutes before entering an error state.
-The AIS radio channels are exceptionally busy so there is not currently an available timeslot for transmission.
-The unit is in silent mode (See blue indicator) or after deactivating silent mode this amber indicator will illuminate until the first AIS message has been sent The AIS transceiver has been commanded by the local authority (via an AIS base station) to cease transmissions.
-All four LEDs illuminated The AIS Transceiver has been tampered with and is now locked against further use.
-Follow the steps in Section 6 to unlock the device.
+The AIS transceiver is in 'transmit timeout' mode.
+This can be for a number of reasons:

+- The unit has only recently been powered on and is obtaining a position fix prior to transmitting its first vessel information report.
+(This process can take several minutes). - Position fix has been lost.
+The AIS transceiver will attempt to regain position fix for 30 minutes before entering an error state. - The AIS radio channels are exceptionally busy so there is currently no available time slot for transmission. - The unit has been in silent mode and after deactivating silent mode this amber indicator will illuminate until the first AIS message has been sent - The AIS transceiver has been commanded by the local authority (via an AIS base station) to cease transmissions.